The Best Tape for Packing Boxes

 When getting ready to move, it’s vital to choose the best tape for packing moving boxes.
 By not choosing the best tape for your moving boxes, you leave your items vulnerable.
-Use of the wrong tape can cause boxes to collapse or unfold during moving.
+The use of the wrong tape can cause boxes to collapse or unfold during moving.
 To avoid this, make sure to do your research into the different types of tape to find the best fit for you.
 If you plan to have a standard move, you’ll likely use clear packing tape, but there are plenty of other options to choose from.
+Properly packing your moving boxes can also influence the effectiveness of your packing tape.
 The following are the different types of tape you will likely run into when deciding the best tape for packing your moving boxes.

 Before exploring the different types of tape, there are a few factors to keep in mind.

 Packing Tape Factors:

 Width – In general, you will want a tape with a width of 2-3 inches.
 The wider tape is stronger and will be able to hold more weight.
 Thin tape may come in handy for combining items inside of the boxes or for labeling boxes.

 Adhesive – When moving, you will want a tape with strong adhesive.
 This usually means choosing a tape with hot melt adhesive or acrylic adhesive.
 Weaker adhesives, like scotch tape, will not adhere to cardboard boxes.